Hriday-git/projects/README.md

 The system ensures responses remain grounded in the provided knowledge base, significantly reducing hallucinations and off-topic outputs.

 ## How the Workflow Works
-1.Users upload domain-specific documents to the system.
-2.Documents are chunked and converted into vector embeddings.
-3.Embeddings are stored and indexed using Pinecone.
-4.User queries are embedded and matched against the most relevant document chunks.
-5.Retrieved context is passed to the LLM to generate accurate, document-grounded responses.
+1.Users upload domain-specific documents to the system./n 2.Documents are chunked and converted into vector embeddings./n 3.Embeddings are stored and indexed using Pinecone./n 4.User queries are embedded and matched against the most relevant document chunks./n 5.Retrieved context is passed to the LLM to generate accurate, document-grounded responses./n

 ### Key Capabilities
 -Domain-restricted question answering from uploaded documents.